ushahidi/platform-comrades/README.md

 This guide relies heavily on Vagrant and assumes some previous knowledge of how to use and/or troubleshoot vagrant.

-{% hint style="info" %}
-If you want to learn more about vagrant, please refer to their docs here [https://www.vagrantup.com/intro/getting-started/index.html](https://www.vagrantup.com/intro/getting-started/index.html)
+**If you want to learn more about vagrant, please refer to their docs here [https://www.vagrantup.com/intro/getting-started/index.html](https://www.vagrantup.com/intro/getting-started/index.html)**
-{% endhint %}

 ### Prerequisites

-{% hint style="danger" %}
-Please make sure you install everything in this list before you proceed with the platform setup.
+**Please make sure you install everything in this list before you proceed with the platform setup.**
-{% endhint %}

 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * Recommended: [Vagrant host-updater plugin](https://github.com/cogitatio/vagrant-hostsupdater) - this is useful to avoid having to update /etc/hosts by hand